top of page

 A Study of Current and Future Workforce Needs, 2013

 This report was a follow-on to the report “Recycling and Jobs in Massachusetts: A Study of Current and Future Workforce Needs” (below).
 I convened and facilitated a task force comprised of people in the recycling industry and government workforce development practitioners.
 The goal was to identify ways that these two groups could work together more effectively to identify and fill workforce training needs.
-The process gave the workforce development professionals more insight into how the recycling industry worked, and showed that there are gaps in the understanding of the recycling industry about services that workforce development professionals could provide them.
+The process gave the workforce development professionals more insight into how the recycling industry worked, and showed that the recycling industry lacks understanding about services that workforce development professionals could provide them.
 The report includes recommendations to address these needs and gaps.
 The project was funded by SkillWorks, through the Northeast Recycling Council.

 Implementation_Recs.jpg